Sonic screwdriver

 The sonic screwdriver is a fictional multifunctional tool in the British science fiction television programme Doctor Who and its spin-offs, used by the Doctor.
 Like the TARDIS, it has become one of the icons of the programme, and spin-off media such as The Sarah Jane Adventures and Torchwood have replicated its functions in devices such as the sonic lipstick, sonic blaster, sonic probe, sonic modulator and sonic cane.

 The sonic screwdriver was introduced in 1968 in the story Fury from the Deep, and used twice more (The Dominators and The War Games) during the Second Doctor's tenure.
 It became a popular tool for the Third Doctor and Fourth Doctor.
 It was written out of the series in 1982 due to the limitations it caused when writing for the show.
 It then featured briefly in the 1996 Doctor Who television movie, before making a full return in the 2005 continuation of the series.

 Throughout the programme, there have been many different versions of the sonic screwdriver, as with subsequent Doctors the design of it was changed.
-It has also been destroyed on a number of occasions, thus leading to the introduction of the next model.
+It has also been destroyed on a number of occasions, thus leading to the introduction of the next model, though keeping the same data and usage.
 Not all iterations of the Doctor have used the sonic screwdriver on screen; the Fifth Doctor in fact opted not to replace his after it was destroyed in "The Visitation".

 The Twelfth Doctor loses his sonic screwdriver to the creator of the Daleks, Davros, after lending it to him when he was a child.
-In the last episode of Series 9, the Doctor received a new sonic screwdriver from the TARDIS in place of the sonic sunglasses he had been using temporarily in the meantime.
+In the last episode of series 9, the Doctor received a new sonic screwdriver from the TARDIS in place of the sonic sunglasses he had been using temporarily in the meantime.

-Despite the Doctor's claim not to entrust his screwdriver to anyone, he lends one to his own doppelgänger in "The Rebel Flesh," and again supplies Rory Williams for its third job in his care in "The Girl Who Waited," after having given or loaning Rory one in "A Good Man Goes to War" and slipping him one in "The Big Bang".
-Before Rory, he lends the screwdriver to Sarah Jane Smith and Rose Tyler to investigate the computer room class in "School Reunion", Afterwards The Doctor made a Sonic Lipstick for Sarah Jane before departing for more adventures.
+Despite the Doctor's claim not to entrust his screwdriver to anyone, he lends one to his own doppelgänger in "The Rebel Flesh," and again supplies Rory Williams for its third job in his care in "The Girl Who Waited," after having given or loaned Rory one in "A Good Man Goes to War" and slipping him one in "The Big Bang".
+Before Rory, he lent the screwdriver to Sarah Jane Smith and Rose Tyler to investigate the computer room class in "School Reunion".
+Afterwards The Doctor made a Sonic Lipstick for Sarah Jane before departing for more adventures.
 He also gifts one to River Song in "The Husbands of River Song," which is then used by the Tenth Doctor to "save" her life in a previous TV story, "Forest of the Dead."